 - FDA Guidance on Human Factors for Medical Devices from February 2016

-All the projects we work on and the data we collect is kept to global industry level data protection standards and we always guarantee total confidentiality.
+All the projects we work on and the data we collect is kept to global industry level data protection standards and we always ensure total confidentiality.
 For the same reason, we cannot name our clients or their devices, but they are some of the most successful pharmaceutical and medical device companies in the world.

 Our protocols and human factors reports are regularly reviewed by FDA and so we can bring this experience to bear on your device development plan.

 Our protocols and Human Factors reports are regularly reviewed by the Food and Drugs Administration (FDA).
 We keep updated with the latest thinking from the FDA so we can advise clients appropriately about their plans, studies and next steps.
 The FDA has a wide scope but part of their remit is responsibility for protecting public health and in the USA and assuring the security, safety and efficacy of the drugs for human use and medical devices.
-They also ensure that the public get accurate information about how best to use medicines.

 We have worked with many companies on the Human Factors aspects of their medical devices in order to attain their CE Marking.
 This marking on a product is a manufacturer’s declaration that the product complies with the essential requirements of the relevant European health, safety and environmental protection legislation.